-Coinsurance - An amount you may be required to pay, expressed as a percentage (for example 20%) as your share of the cost for services or prescription drugs after you pay any deductibles.
+Coinsurance - An amount you may be required to pay, expressed as a percentage (for example 20%) as your share of the cost for services or prescription drugs.

 Combined Maximum Out-of-Pocket Amount - This is the most you'll pay in a year for all services from both network (preferred) providers and out-of-network (non-preferred) providers.
 Go to Chapter 4, Section 1, for information about your combined maximum out-of-pocket amount.